 The campus Injury and Illness Prevention Program, Section 10.1, requires departments to conduct regular safety inspections of areas under their control.
 These safety inspection checklists have been developed to assist departments in fulfilling this responsibility.

-- Storage/Common Area Safety Checklist: Not technically a shop or lab area?
-Use this form.
+Not technically a shop or lab area?
+Use one of these forms

 After completion, all safety inspection checklists should be kept by the department for at least three (3) years.
 Periodic audits of these records may be done by Environmental Health & Safety and are subject to audits by the C.S.U.
 Board of Trustees.

-Questions regarding safety inspections can be directed to the Environmental Health & Safety Office at extension 66662 or firstname.lastname@example.org.
+Questions regarding safety inspections can be directed to the Environmental Health & Safety Office at 805-756-5555 or firstname.lastname@example.org.